 So why would I do that?

-He attacks other people makes stuff up all the while hiding behind his fake usernames.
+He attacks other people makes stuff up all the while hiding behind his fake usernames which is very much like the site and operator of "Trusted" TEFL reviews.

 Astroturfing is common in TEFL

-The guy mentioned above does it and so does one of them mentioned below who uses multiple fake id's, fake comments, etc. The guy who runs TEFL online pro and "Trusted" TEFL reviews does very similar stuff to the CFTU/China scam patrol guy above.
+The guy mentioned above astroturfs and so does one of them mentioned below who uses multiple fake id's, fake comments, etc. The guy who runs TEFL online pro and "Trusted" TEFL reviews does very similar stuff to the CFTU/China scam patrol guy above.
+I have wondered if they are indeed the same person.

 Fake TEFL course reviews